-- 2 tablespoons chopped rosemary, or other herbs of choice for garnish
+- 2 tablespoons chopped rosemary, or other herbs for garnish

-- Preheat the oven to 425 F. Allow it to come up to temperature before heating your cast iron skillet in the oven (see step 3).
+- Preheat the oven to 425 degrees Fahrenheit.
+Allow it to come up to temperature before heating your cast iron skillet in the oven (see step 4).

-- Allow the batter to rest 30 minutes (up to 2 hours).
+- Let the batter rest for at least 30 minutes (up to 2 hours).
 This is an important step, don’t skip it.
 It’s just about enough time to allow your oven to come up to temperature and preheat the cast iron skillet.

 - Place your cast iron skillet in the oven after the oven has come up to temperature.
 Allow the cast iron skillet to preheat (empty) in the oven for 15 minutes.
 This gets the skillet nice and hot and allows for even cooking.

 - Once preheated, very carefully remove the cast iron skillet from the oven with oven mitts.
 Swirl 1 tablespoon of extra virgin olive oil around the hot skillet, then pour your batter into the skillet.

 - Return the skillet to the oven and turn the oven to broil.
 Bake under the broiler for 7-10 minutes until the socca is cooked through and set.

 - The socca is done once it slightly pulls away from the sides of the pan and the edges turn golden brown.